Fake building: Twentieth century

 One of the earliest known examples of a fake building was 58 Joralemon Street in New York.
 The property was acquired by the Interborough Rapid Transit Company in 1907, after which it was internally transformed into infrastructure for ventilating underground transportation.
 As a historic property, the local community wanted the façade to be historically appropriate and compatible with the neighborhood.

 A few years later, in early 1911, substations were introduced to Toronto.
 Rather than being unenclosed, electronic converters were housed within fake buildings meant to imitate civic buildings such as museums and city halls.

-After the end of World War II, suburban developments began to flourish all across the world.
+After World War II, suburban developments began to flourish across the world.
 As such, electric demand grew exponentially, leading architects to figure out where to place new substations.
 Harold Alphonso Bodwell, a utility employee appointed as a lead designer in Toronto, introduced the idea of disemboweling unused housing to set up substations within them.
 Eventually, Toronto Hydro built house-shaped substations with six different base models ranging from ranch-style houses to Georgian mansions.
 Throughout the 20th century, the company went on to build hundreds of fake buildings in a litany of established styles.

 In 1963, a property owner in Prairie Village, Kansas gave $300,000 to Johnson County Wastewater, a wastewater management authority, to build a fake building for a local sewage pumping station which would blend into the neighborhood.
 Very few in the neighborhood knew about it, as sewage smell was hardly reported in the area.
 Later, the same authority would go on to build another fake building for a pumping station.